Mathifeder/The-Trauma-Brief/index.md

 - Comming Soon!

 ## Mission
-This newsletter aims to make trauma and emergency medicine accessible to students through clear explanations, real-world applications, and evidence-based discussion.
+This newsletter aims to make trauma and emergency medicine accessible to students through clear explanations, real-worldapplications, and evidence-based discussion.

 ## About the Author